Preparing to buy a house? Call us for a complimentary mortgage consultation.

 • Credit score: A higher credit score indicates a borrower’s responsible credit history and financial stability, making them less risky to lend to.
 As a result, lenders are more likely to offer lower mortgage rates to borrowers with higher credit scores.

-• Income and assets: Having reliable paychecks and a nest egg to fall back on make a borrower less risky from a lender’s point of view, and may qualify them for lower mortgage rates.
+• Income and assets: Having reliable paychecks and a nest egg to fall back on makes a borrower less risky from a lender’s point of view and may qualify them for lower mortgage rates.

-• Type of mortgage loan: Certain loan types, such as adjustable-rate mortgages (ARMs) and government-backed loans like VA mortgages, may offer lower rates compared to conventional fixed-rate mortgages (although the ARM’s rate does adjust over time).
+• Type of mortgage loan: Certain loan types, such as adjustable-rate mortgages (ARMs) and government-backed loans such as VA mortgages, may offer lower rates compared to conventional fixed-rate mortgages (although the ARM’s rate does adjust over time).

 Wyoming offers homebuyers a variety of mortgage types.
 Each mortgage type has its own unique characteristics, advantages, and disadvantages, making it essential for homebuyers to carefully evaluate their options and choose the loan that best aligns with their financial goals.

-Conventional loans, which are not backed by government agencies, offer flexibility in terms of interest rates and loan amounts.
+Conventional loans, which aren’t backed by government agencies, offer flexibility in terms of interest rates and loan amounts.
 They can be fixed-rate or adjustable-rate.

 Fixed-rate mortgages provide stability and predictability by locking in the interest rate for the entire loan term.
 This means that the monthly mortgage payments remain constant throughout the life of the loan, regardless of fluctuations in market interest rates.